open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * `Failure` - exporting failed.
 The batch must be dropped.
 For example, this can happen when the batch contains bad data and cannot be serialized.

+Note: this result may be returned via an async mechanism or a callback, if that is idiomatic for the language implementation.

 #### `Shutdown()`

 Shuts down the exporter.
 Called when SDK is shut down.
 This is an opportunity